 • To what extent the project's schedule and budget are realistic, credible and appropriate.

-• To what extent the project's activities are appropriate for creating long-term and in-depth collaborations with actors in Singapore.
+• To what extent are the project's activities appropriate for creating long-term and in-depth collaborations with actors in Singapore.

-How do we judge?
+How do we assess?

-The applications that meet the formal requirements are evaluated against the assessment criteria in section 7 by specially appointed external experts in internationalisation and quantum or synthetic biology.
+Applications that meet the formal requirements are evaluated against the assessment criteria in section 7 by specially appointed external experts in internationalisation and quantum or synthetic biology.

 The overall assessment results in a recommendation, based on which Vinnova makes a decision.
 Vinnova reserves the right to apply a portfolio perspective in the selection.

-What if you are granted funding?
+What happens if you are granted funding?

 • How the results will be used, and how any scientific publication will take place.